Musfiq0/enhanced-screens-comparison/README.md

 ---

-**Enhanced Screenshot Comparison Tool** - Professional video comparison made simple.
+**Enhanced Screenshot Comparison Tool** - Hassle-free video comparison.

 For questions, issues, or contributions, please refer to the project repository.